twotwentyseven/handbook/code-of-conduct.md

 ## Our Standards

-Examples of behavior that contributes to building strong relationships grounded in respect:
+Examples of behaviour that contributes to building strong relationships grounded in respect:

 - Welcome others: Get to know each other and ask each other questions that aren't just about the task
 - Seek understanding: You may disagree but don't rush to judgement and instead understand why someone did that or thinks something would work best
 - Feedback for you and others: If you give feedback, frame it in a helpful way and if you're getting feedback, listen and consider it carefully

-Examples of unacceptable behavior by employees include:
+Examples of unacceptable behaviour by employees include:

 - The use of any sexualized language or imagery and unwelcome sexual attention or advances
 - Insulting or derogatory comments
-- Discriminating on the basis of age, disability, ethnicity, gender identity or expression, nationality, neurotype, personal appearance, political affiliation, professional background, race, religion, or sexual identity or orientation.
+- Discriminating on the basis of age, disability, ethnicity, gender identity or expression, nationality, personal appearance, political affiliation, professional background, race, religion, or sexual identity or orientation.
 - Public or private harassment
 - Other conduct which could reasonably be considered inappropriate in a professional setting